 Background.
-I've practiced medicine locally since 1982.
+I’ve practiced medicine locally since 1982.
 I am certified by the boards of three specialties: the American Board of Internal Medicine, the American Board of Addiction Medicine, and the American Board of Pain Medicine.
+I’m a Fellow of the American Society of Addiction Medicine.
 I have broad experience in addiction medicine and pain medicine.
 I closed my internal medicine practice in 2014 and now limit my practice to addiction medicine and pain medicine.

 Types of problems addressed: